 2010 Department Goals Hire a full time Criminal Clerk.
+This a fair time eriminal elent.
 Hire a full time and part time employee in the Criminal Probation Office.
 Install a sprinkler system and landscape the planters around the courthouse with shrubs, flowers, and trees.
 Build a new Court Building that will house all three (3) District Courts; Criminal, Traffic, Environmental, and personnel for each court.